Fantastic Four (comic book): 1980s and 1990s

 Bill Mantlo briefly followed Wolfman as writer of the series and wrote a crossover with Peter Parker, The Spectacular Spider-Man #42 (May 1980).
 Byrne wrote and drew a giant-sized Fantastic Four promotional comic for Coca-Cola, which was rejected by Coca-Cola as being too violent and published as Fantastic Four #220-221 (July–Aug.
 1980) instead.
 Writer Doug Moench and penciller Bill Sienkiewicz then took over for 10 issues.
 With issue #232 (July 1981), the aptly titled "Back to the Basics", Byrne began his run as writer, penciller and inker, the last under the pseudonym Bjorn Heyn for this issue only.

 Byrne revitalized the slumping title with his run.
 Originally, Byrne was slated to write with Sienkiewicz providing the art.
 Sienkiewicz left to do Moon Knight, and Byrne ended up as writer, artist, and inker.
 Various editors were assigned to the comic; eventually Bob Budiansky became the regular editor.
 Byrne told Jim Shooter that he could not work with Budiansky, although they ultimately continued to work together.
 In 2006, Byrne said "that's my paranoia.
 I look back and I think that was Shooter trying to force me off the book".
 Byrne left following issue #293 (Aug.
 1986) in the middle of a story arc, explaining he could not recapture the fun he had previously had on the series.

 Byrne was followed by a quick succession of writers: Roger Stern, Tom DeFalco, and Roy Thomas.
-Steve Englehart took over as writer for issues 304–332 (except #320).
+Steve Englehart took over as writer for issues 304–333.
 The title had been struggling, so Englehart decided to make radical changes.
 He felt the title had become stale with the normal makeup of Reed, Sue, Ben, and Johnny, so in issue #308 Reed and Sue retired and were replaced with the Thing's new girlfriend, Sharon Ventura, and Johnny Storm's former love, Crystal.
 The changes increased readership through issue #321.
 At this point, Marvel made decisions about another Englehart comic, West Coast Avengers, that he disagreed with, and in protest he changed his byline to S.F.X.
 Englehart (S.F.X. is the abbreviation for Simple Sound Effects).
 In issue #326, Englehart was told to bring Reed and Sue back and undo the other changes he had made.
 This caused Englehart to take his name entirely off the book.
 He used the pseudonym John Harkness, which he had created years before for work he did not want to be associated with.
-According to Englehart, the run from #326 through his last issue, #332, was "one of the most painful stretches of [his] career."
+According to Englehart, the run from #326 through his last issue, #333, was "one of the most painful stretches of [his] career."
 Writer-artist Walt Simonson took over as writer with #334 (December 1989), and three issues later began pencilling and inking as well.
 With brief inking exceptions, two fill-in issues, and a three-issue stint drawn by Arthur Adams, Simonson remained in all three positions through #354 (July 1991).